Yggdrasill7D6/COLING/README.md

 # Performance

 We present the results of our model on LawBench, which is a comprehensive dataset designed to systematically test the judicial capabilities of large language models.
-It consists of 20 tasks that analyze the legal prowess of large language models across three cognitive dimensions: memory, understanding, and application.
+It consists of 20 tasks that analyze the legal ability of large language models across three cognitive dimensions: memory, understanding, and application.

 | Models             | Model Type | Memorization | Understanding | Application | Avg  |
 | ------------------ | ---------- | ------------ | ------------- | ----------- | ---- |